wikipathways/wikipathways.github.io/help.md

 <h1>Participants in a Pathway</h1>
 <p>A table of participants lists the names, types, and sources for every identified gene, protein and small molecule in a given pathway.
 </p>
-<p><b><i>Pro-tip:</i></b> Click on the "option" button in the lower-right to download the complete table which includes mappings to many common identifiers.
+<p><b><i>Pro-tip:</i></b> Click on the "options" button in the lower-right to download the complete table which includes mappings to many common identifiers.
 This button also includes functionality to query external services, like <a href="https://drugst.one/">Drugst.One</a>, using the list of participants as the query input.
 </p>
 </div>
 <div id="references">
 <h1>Literature References</h1>
 <p>As authors construct a pathway or make new additions, they add literature references to the bibliography of a given pathway.
 The reference list also includes links to PubMed, Europe PMC and Scholia.
-The references can also be downloaded as a table (see the "option" button).
+The references can also be downloaded as a table (see the "options" button).
 </p>
 </div></div>